Skip to Content

 5. Use a Natural Supplement to Help You Sleep Better

-During the night, your melatonin rises to peak overnight and then falls in the morning.
+Melatonin is a natural hormone your body produces to help regulate your natural sleep-wake cycle.
+During the night, your melatonin rises to a peak overnight and then falls in the morning.

+Melatonin supplement pills can be purchased at any health food store.
 Some frequent flyers suggest taking melatonin after dark on the day you fly and for several days afterward.

 drink water

-It would be best if you drank half your body weight in ounces every day.
+Try to drink half your body weight in ounces every day.

+Drink lots of water before, during, and after your flight to stay hydrated.
 You might want to indulge in a glass of wine or beer on your flight, but alcohol and caffeine can disrupt your sleep and lead to dehydration.
+On the day of your flight, eat light and healthy meals.
+Avoid anything super dense and full of carbs and fat.

 Planning a trip?
 Go Backpacking recommends: